-This Southwest chicken soup recipe is made with loads of chunky chicken, fire roasted tomatoes, roasted poblano peppers, corn, black beans and a warming blend of seasonings.
+This chicken soup recipe is loaded with flavors of the Southwest with chunky chicken, fire roasted tomatoes, roasted poblanos, corn, black beans and warming spices.
 One of my favorites.

 Chicken soup is in the Chili Pepper Madness kitchen today, my friends!
 Only you know I can't make your typical chicken soup.
 Chicken soup is great, and everyone loves a good chicken noodle soup, but for people like us - we need some extra flavor.